-Pesarattu or moong dal dosa recipe is a popular dosa recipe from Andra cuisine.
-Pesara or pesalu means moong dal in Telugu.
-Atttu means dosa, so pesaratu means moong dosa.
-I often make these protein rich pesarattu for breakfast as it is very easy.
+I often make these protein rich moong dal dosa for breakfast as it is very easy.
 Serve these crispy dosa with ginger chutney and sambar.
-Here is how you can make tasty pesarattu with step by step photos.
+Here is how you can make tasty pesarattu dosa with step by step photos.

 It is quick and easy to make pesarattu or moong dal dosa recipe pesarattu.
 Just soak the mung beans, grind and make dosas.
 You don’t have to ferment the batter for this recipe.
 Also you can make these moong dosa as crispy as you want.
 This is a very healthy and wholesome breakfast for toddlers and kids.

-pesarattu are an all time favorite breakfast at our home.
-While growing up my mo used to make this very often.
-Nowadays I often serve this moong dosa with spicy tomato chutney or mixed veg chutney.
+Pesarattu dosa are an all time favorite breakfast at our home.
+While growing up my mom used to make this very often.
+Nowadays I often serve this moong dal dosa with spicy tomato chutney or mixed veg chutney.
 It is a complete balanced meal that is also very easy to make.

 This Pesarattu Recipe Is